Blood Pressure Specialist

 How is high blood pressure treated?

-If Dr. Lentzou has told you that you have temporary high blood pressure, prehypertension, or hypertension, then there are numerous steps that you can take to lower it without medication.
+If we tell you that you have temporary high blood pressure, prehypertension, or hypertension, then there are numerous steps that you can take to lower it without medication.

 You should limit the amount of salt you eat, avoid processed foods, and increase the amount of activity you get.
 These steps will help you get and maintain a healthy weight, BMI, and weight circumference, all of which are factors in this disease.